-4.06.02: Is there evidence of infants or toddlers in the harvesting area?
+4.05.03: Is the harvest area free from evidence of infants or toddlers?

 Total compliance (10 points): Infants and toddlers can represent potential contamination to the growing area, to the crop, to packaging and should not be present in the operations, including chemical or equipment storage areas.